felipemrj/Calculadora/DOCUMENTATION.md

 ## Stage 4: Implementation & Testing (Iterative)

 - **Implement features and write tests for each:**

 No new features were added at this stage, but the code was polished for clarity and consistency.
 User prompts have been improved to better guide users toward valid input; calculations now run in a loop for easier usage and testing.
 Variable names and code structure were improved for readability, and results are now formatted before display.

 - **Handle errors and exceptions:**

 The calculator now validates all user input to ensure only valid data is accepted (using string input and parsing to double).
 Exceptions such as `NumberFormatException` and `ArithmeticException` are properly handled.
 Manual tests were performed, covering scenarios like basic operations, invalid input, division by zero, and continuous calculations.

+## Stage 5: User Interface (UI)

+- **Implement the graphical interface:**

+The command line interface was replaced with a graphical one using Java Swing.
+The calculator now opens in a window, with all buttons and the display arranged in a GridBagLayout.
+The display is a read only JTextField that shows inputs and result and each button e a JButton with action listeners connected to the operations classes.
+Now the project has a working GUI, making it much more user friendly.